 Get royally pampered

 The ritzy chandelier, expansive marble, and Victorian brocades will have you imagining you've waltzed into a royal palace, and indeed, the hotel has been home to visiting royalty including Prince Charles.
-The opulence also sets the stage for a truly one-of-a-kind luxurious stay because at The St Regis, every guest is accorded 24-hour access to a personal butler.
+The opulence also sets the stage for a truly one-of-a-kind luxurious stay because at St Regis, every guest is accorded 24-hour access to a personal butler.
 The perks span from obvious ones such as garment pressing and hot beverages to the downright lavish like having a sumptuous bubble bath drawn for you.
 Then there’s Remède Spa’s therapeutic Wet Lounge that’s open to all hotel guests.
 Breakfast is also worth waking up for, if only for the glorious truffle flan and the Avruga caviar-topped Boston lobster omelette.

 Garden city adventures